arkency/posts/posts/2016-04-18-how-i-hunted-the-most-odd-ruby-bug.md

 ## Learn more

 Did you like this article?
-You might find [our Rails books interesting as well](/products) .
-We especially recommend our [Responsible Rails](/responsible-rails) which contains more stories like that.
+You will find [our Rails books interesting as well](/products) .
+We especially recommend [Responsible Rails](/responsible-rails) which contains more stories like that.

 <a href="/responsible-rails"><img src="<%= src_fit("responsible-rails/cover.png") %>" width="35%" /></a>